Xilinx/Vitis_Libraries/graph/docs/src/guide_L1/namespace_xf_graph.rst

 	    hls::stream <bool>& strmOutEnd
 	    )

-similarity function which support both dense and sparse graph.
-It also support both Jaccard and Cosine Similarity.
+similarity function, which supports both dense and sparse graph.
+It also supports both Jaccard and Cosine Similarity.